bchall/thunderboard-btn/README.md

 # thunderboard-btn

-This python project reads the button press from Silicon Labs Thunderboard REACT.
+This python project reads the button press from a Silicon Labs Thunderboard REACT.

 # Recipe